jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

 ```

+`kollos_ref()`
-Take ownership of a new reference
+creates a new reference
-to a Kollos object.
+to a Kollos object,
+and takes ownership of it.

 ```